blocky/attestation-service-examples/esports_data_from_rimble/README.md

 ## Next steps

 Now that you have successfully run the example, you can start modifying it to fit your own needs.
-If you want to take expand this example with an on chain component, you may explore the [Hello World - Bringing A Blocky AS Function Call Attestation On Chain](../hello_world_on_chain/README.md) example to learn you can bring the match results and statistics into a smart contract.
+For example, you can add functions to [`rimble.go`](rimble/rimble.go) to compute additional game statistics and then user them in [`main.go`](./main.go) to create additional Blocky AS oracle functions.
+You can also expand this example with an on chain component, you may explore the
+[Hello World - Bringing A Blocky AS Function Call Attestation On Chain](../hello_world_on_chain/README.md) example to learn you can bring the match results and statistics into a smart contract.